-We recognise that transgender women may have some additional issues to be addressed.
+We recognise that transgender women will have specific issues to be addressed.

 At Lanarkshire Rape Crisis Centre, survivors of rape and other forms of sexual violence receive the same level of support, respect and opportunities. and this will be tailored to meet their own individual requirements for the best chances of recovery.

-Many people in the LGBTI communities may be reluctant to report because of a fear of being discriminated against.
+Many people in the LGBT communities may be reluctant to report because of a fear of being discriminated against.

 If you feel that you have been discriminated against because of your gender or sexuality, then you have the right to make a complaint.